ploMP4/SocialApp-MERN/README.md

 ## You can check out the app online at:

->*Please excuse the slow loading times as its on free hosting*
+>*Please excuse the slow loading time sometimes as its on free hosting*

 **https://kind-colden-830437.netlify.app/**